isaacs/minipass/README.md

   this stream is piping into.
 (It's probably a bad idea to mess with this.)
 * `destroyed` A getter that indicates whether the stream was destroyed.
+* `paused` True if the stream has been explicitly paused, otherwise false.
+* `objectMode` Getter that indicates whether the stream is in `objectMode`.

 ### Events